 Consolidate Your Intermediate French Knowledge

-As an intermediate French student your goal should be to:
+As an intermediate French student, your goals should be to:

 - Get over your fear of speaking